ksgfk/EmbreeSharp/README.md

 Loading native dynamic library of embree is complicated.
 Because [official release](https://github.com/embree/embree/releases) depends on TBB.
 P/Invoke cannot find its path automatically.
 There is no way to set library search path (as far as I know).
 So I use `System.Runtime.InteropServices.NativeLibrary.SetDllImportResolver` to custom loading logic.

-###

-## Limitation

-Cannot use all APIs related to SYCL.

-## TODO

-I will provide more safe functions for C# wrapper.
-But limited by language difference, It is almost impossible to have both performance and safety.

-If you have any idea, welcome issues and pull requests

 ### Shared Buffer

 The memory for shared buffer is managed by user.